puikinsh/CoolAdmin/README.md

-# CoolAdmnin Bootstrap 4.1 Admin Dashboard Template
+# CoolAdmin Bootstrap 4.1 Admin Dashboard Template
-**CoolAdmnin** is a responsive Bootstrap 4.1 admin template.
+**CoolAdmin** is a responsive Bootstrap 4.1 admin template.
 It provides you with a collection of ready to use code snippets and utilities, custom pages, loads of charts, 4 different dashboard variations, a collection of applications and some useful widgets.
 Preview of this awesome admin template available here: (soon)

 # Preview